Amsterdam/GOB-Documentation/docs/new_dataset.md

 - [GOB Data Import definitions](https://github.com/Amsterdam/GOB-Config/tree/master/gobconfig/import_)

-With the new release of GOB-Core GOB knows the new data collection.
+With the new release of GOB-Core, GOB knows the new data collection.
 The next part is to import the data from a specific source.

 Importing data is done by means of an import definition.